 • Doubling of penalties associated with breaches of record keeping and pay slip obligations

-• From the 28 October 2017 franchisors and holding companies can be held responsible if their franchises or subsidiary don’t follow workplace laws
+• From 28 October 2017, franchisors and holding companies are liable if franchises or subsidiaries breach workplace laws

 For assistance in ensuring that your business is compliant with current pay and recording keeping requirements under the Fair Work Act 2009 please contact ABILITY GROUP.